-On December 14, 2010, Idaho Power and each of the two wind projects entered into their respective Agreements.
-Brian Jackson, Manager of American Wind Group, LLC, signed each Agreement as the authorized manager of each QF project.
-Applications at 2.
-Under the terms of the Agreements, the wind projects each agree to sell electric energy to Idaho Power for a 20-year term using the current non-levelized published avoided cost rates as currently established by the Commission in Order No. 31025.
+On December 28, 2010, Idaho Power and each of the two wind projects entered into their respective Agreements.
+Under the terms of the Agreements, each wind project agrees to sell electric energy to Idaho Power for a 20-year term using the 10 aMW non-levelized published avoided cost rates.
 Applications at 4.
-The nameplate rating of each Facility is 23 MW.
+The nameplate rating of each Facility is 21 MW.
 Under normal and/or average conditions, each Facility will not exceed 10 aMW on a monthly basis.
 Idaho Power warrants that the Agreements comport with the terms and conditions of the various Commission Orders applicable to PURPA agreements for wind resources.
 Order Nos.
 30415, 30488, 30738 and 31025.

-Each Facility has selected December 31, 2011, as its Scheduled First Energy Date and December 31, 2012, as its Scheduled Operation Date.
+Each Facility has selected June 1, 2013, as its Scheduled First Energy Date and December 1, 2013, as its Scheduled Operation Date.
 Applications at 5.
 Idaho Power asserts that various requirements have been placed upon the Facilities in order for Idaho Power to accept the Facilities' energy deliveries.
 Idaho Power states that it will monitor the Facilities' compliance with initial and ongoing requirements through the term of the Agreements.
-Idaho Power asserts that it has advised each Facility of the Facility's responsibility to work with Idaho Power's delivery business unit to ensure that sufficient time and resources will be available for delivery to construct the interconnection facilities, and transmission upgrades if required, in time to allow each Facility to achieve its December 31, 2012, Scheduled Operation Date.
+Idaho Power asserts that it has advised each Facility of the Facility's responsibility to work with Idaho Power's delivery business unit to ensure that sufficient time and resources will be available for delivery to construct the interconnection facilities, and transmission upgrades if required, in time to allow each Facility to achieve its December 1, 2013, Scheduled Operation Date.